eddien24/nix-templates/typst/README.md

 # Typst Template

 Nix shell template for typst.
-Needs tmux and zathura for the shell hook.
+Has a shell hook for ease of use.